 Green Jobs Academy is a new program that will offer training and education to its students and will prepare them to work in the solar and wind power industries.
 The academy will also be building an educational wind turbine to provide students with a hands-on learning experience.

 This turbine will be a full-size land wind turbine, but students in the program will also be trained to work in the offshore wind power industry.
-Offshore wind farms are a sustainable energy initiative that have been a hot topic in New Jersey recently.
+Offshore wind farms are a sustainable energy initiative that has been a hot topic in New Jersey recently.